MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 Fixed issue that caused a crash on startup in C++ WinUI 3 apps when adding a WebView2 or TextBox control.
 For more information see GitHub issues [#7911](https://github.com/microsoft/microsoft-ui-xaml/issues/7911) & [#3117](https://github.com/microsoft/WindowsAppSDK/issues/3117).

-### Version 1.2 Stable
+### Version 1.2

-The following sections describe new and updated features, limitations, and known issues for 1.2 Stable.
+The following sections describe new and updated features, limitations, and known issues for 1.2.

 > [!NOTE]
 > Visual Studio 2019 and .NET 5 is no longer supported for building C# apps (see [Windows App SDK 1.2 moving to C# WinRT 2.0](https://github.com/microsoft/WindowsAppSDK/discussions/2879)).
 You will need Visual Studio 2022 and one of the following .NET SDK versions: 6.0.401 (or later), 6.0.304, 6.0.109.
 When released, WinAppSDK 1.2 will support .NET 7 as well.